-Cluster 1 is the northernmost cluster and the least active on the Carter Tract.
+Cluster 1 is the northernmost cluster and the second least active on the Carter Tract.
+Although still relatively inactive compared to other clusters, it has improved from the least productive cluster for the first time since the inception of gopher tortoise surveys on the property.
 The northwest and northeast corners of Cluster 1 currently contain the better tortoise habitat within this cluster.
 Wiregrass establishment to the northeast of Green Pond Road has improved.
 Annual prescribed dormant season burns since 2010, in combination with intensive mechanical and herbicide treatments during summer and fall 2011, have reduced the woody understory and should encourage existing groundcover to spread and longleaf pines to advance out of the grass stage.
 Prescribed growing season burns in 2012 and 2013 were patchy and did little to suppress hardwood regrowth.
-It appears that the hardwoods are beginning to vigorously encroach back within this Cluster and needs to be addressed soon.
-We suggest continuation and improvement of growing season burns as well as mechanical reduction and herbicide treatments in an effort to maintain hardwood supression and promote the spread of native groundcover.
-This strategy may help to promote immigration of offsite tortoises north of the Carter Tract into this cluster.
+During May 2015, 124 acres of Cluster 1 underwent a growing season prescribed burn.
+This burn was successful in removing a considerable amount of the encroaching woody understory and promoting the growth of native groundcover.
+We suggest continuation of growing season burns on a two year rotation in an effort to maintain hardwood supression and continue to promote native groundcover.
+This strategy may help to promote immigration of offsite tortoises north of the Carter Tract into this cluster and will encourage expansion across the cluster by the current population.
 Tortoise dispersal to this cluster from within the property is difficult given its separation from other clusters by a mix of wet hardwoods and hydric pine flatwoods.

 CLUSTER 1-Past and Suggested Future Management Activities

-Year Prescribed growing season burn Prescribed dormant season burn Herbicide Mechanical reduction Planting Timber removal
+Year Prescribed growing season burn Prescribed dormant season burn Herbicide Mechanical reduction Wiregrass Planting Longleaf Planting Timber removal

 2007

-A 2008
+2008

-2009
+The All 2009

-2010 Х Х Х
+Jaco Contra 2010 Х Х Х

-2011 Х Х Х
+2011 Х Х Х Х

 2012 Х Х

 2013 Х Х

-in the Alexandre 2014
+2014

+2015 Х

-2015 Х Х Х
+2016 Х Х

-Denotes suggested management activities for 2015
+Denotes s uggested ma nagement acti ivities for 201 6